A Global Self-consistent, Hierarchical, High-resolution Geography Database

 Unlike the shoreline polygons at all resolutions,

-the lower resolution rivers are not guaranteed not to cross.
+the lower resolution rivers are not guaranteed to be free of intersections.

 - full resolution: Original (full) data resolution.